Table of Contents

 Sri Lankans love it and everybody takes part in the event.
 The event takes place in the month of May on the full moon day.
-The ceremony is known in the island as Vesak ceremony.
+The ceremony is known on the island as Vesak ceremony.
 Vesak is a 2-day Buddhist festival, which commemorates the birth, enlightenment and passing away of Buddha.
 This ceremony is celebrated in most Buddhist countries around the world.
 Vesak can be described as the most colourful event in Sri Lanka.

 Lantern, Pandalas, lightings, oil lamps and many other items are used for the decorations.
 This massive ceremony is celebrated throughout the country but Colombo takes the centre of the whole ceremony.
 All busy streets are closed to traffic and the roads are flanked with beautiful decorations.
 Usually, one week is dedicated to the ceremony and people travel to Colombo to see the main celebration, from far away destinations in the country.

 The government officially declares a period of one week for the celebration of Vesak.
 During this period there is no permission to sell alcohol throughout the country.
 The move is taken in order to encourage people to abstain from alcohol, which is one of the main five precepts for Buddhism.

-Sometimes other materials such as dry rat7ions are distributed among the people.
-If you happen to spend your holiday in Sri Lanka during the month of may, you can’t afford to miss this beautiful celebration.
+Sometimes other materials such as dry rations are distributed among the people.
+If you happen to spend your holiday in Sri Lanka during the month of May, you can’t afford to miss this beautiful celebration.
 Colombo is the best place to see the Vesak celebration at its best.
 The streets are decorated with the participation of people.

 Bauddhaloka Vesak Zone and Buddha Rashmi Pooja

 Every year Bauddhaloka Mawatha Colombo 7 will be illuminated like a burning candle for 1 week during the annual event of Vesak festival.
-The number of spectators who visit the even exceeds many thousands every year.
-There is a large number of exhibits can be seen at the Bauddhaloka Vesak Zone and the number of exhibitors is increasing on yearly basis.
+The number of spectators who visit even exceeds many thousands every year.
+There is a large number of exhibits can be seen at the Bauddhaloka Vesak Zone and the number of exhibitors is increasing on a yearly basis.

 The event is organized by the Ceylon Buddhist Congress (ACBC).
 Bauddhaloka Vesak Zone was started in 2000 under the guidance of Dr. (Mrs.) Milina Sumathipala.
 A designated area of the Bauddhaloka Vesak Zone is starting in Borella junction and ends in Thunmulla Junction.

 There are many places in Colombo make arrangements for the Vesak celebration, such as “Buddha Rashmi Pooj” which is organized by the Gangarama temple and the presidential secretariat.